luciusssss/xkbqa-as-mrc/README.md

 # Cross-lingual Question Answering over Knowledge Base as Reading Comprehension
-Data and code for 'Cross-lingual Question Answering over Knowledge Base as Reading Comprehension', Findings of EACL 2023
+Data and code for *Cross-lingual Question Answering over Knowledge Base as Reading Comprehension*, Findings of EACL 2023

 ## WebQSP-zh
 WebQSP-zh consists of 4,737 questions mannually translated from WebQSP by Chinese native speakers.

-See `data/raw/webqsp-zh` for details.
+See `data/raw/webqsp-zh/README.md` for details.

 ## xKBQA-as-MRC
 We propose a novel approach for xKBQA in a reading comprehension paradigm.